rebekahkahn/portfolio-website/README.md

 ## To Do

+- Will change the color scheme of the website to be nicer

 - Navbar Toggler to appear when on mobile (and smaler) devices for dropdown men

 ## Design Ideas